freewill7/stroudmasters/content/posts/2022/12/christmas_swimming.md

 A number of sessions have been cancelled over the Christmas and New Year break due to Archway and Stratford Park closures.
 The timetable is as follows:

+- Monday 12th 6.30 am Archway - **cancelled due to weather**
-All sessions as normal up to and including Friday 23rd December
+- Sessions up to including Friday 23rd December - as normal
 - Sunday 25th 7.30 am Stratford Park - **cancelled**
 - Monday 26th 6.30 am Archway - **cancelled**
 - Tuesdays 27th 6.30 pm Archway - **cancelled**